 As part of final assignment for completion of the course, groups complete lessons and email to the presenters before the end of Day 3.

-Completing a Critical Literacy in English and History - Stages 3 and 4 course will contribute 19 hours of NESA Registered PD addressing: 1.3.2, 2.5.2, 3.2.2, 3.3.2, 3.3.4, 6.3.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.
+Completing a Critical Literacy in English and History - Stages 3 and 4 course before 31 July 2021 under NESA’s interim arrangements will contribute 19 hours of NSW Education Standards Authority (NESA) Accredited PD in the priority area of Delivery and assessment of NSW Curriculum addressing standard descriptors 1.3.2, 2.5.2, 3.2.2, 3.3.2, 6.3.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.

 Primary and secondary teachers of Stages 3 and 4 English and/or History